JonaJFrasch/EnvRes_2025_xTemp-German-EAs/README.md

 # Study: Effects of Extreme Temperatures on German Emergency Care
 The here provided script and data aim to reproduce an analysis on the effects of temperature and extreme temperature on emergency admissions to German hospitals.
-To reproduce the analysis, we provide a dataset that has been filtered based on data-protection rules, but import and report results from analysis on the complete data-set.
+To reproduce the analysis, we provide a simulated dataset, but import and report results from analysison the complete data-set.

 The study implements a two stage time-series design.
 In the first stage, a distributed lag non-linear model is fit to data of each of Germanys counties spanning 10 years.